 Install at least one CO detector on every floor of your home, including outside sleeping areas.
 UL 2034 certified detectors are inexpensive — under $40 — and they have a 7–10 year lifespan.
 Replace yours if it's older.

-Schedule annual maintenance for any combustion appliance: gas furnace, gas water heater, gas range.
+Schedule annual HVAC maintenance for any combustion appliance: gas furnace, gas water heater, gas range.
 Our 24-point Coastline Comfort Club inspection includes combustion analysis on gas furnaces, which detects elevated CO levels in flue gas before they ever reach dangerous levels in your living space.

-Never run gas-powered equipment (generators, pressure washers, BBQ grills) inside a garage or enclosed space — even with the garage door partially open.
+Never run gas-powered equipment (generators, pressure washers, BBQ grills) inside a garage or enclosed space, even with the garage door partially open.
 This is the most common cause of fatal CO incidents in residential settings.

 Our technicians perform combustion analysis on every gas furnace we service.
 If you're worried, call us — we can do a same-day safety check.